On the Robustness of Average Losses for Partial-Label Learning: Methodology

-\textbf{Sampling Process for Clean PLs}\quad Given a specific true label, a clean PL is assumed to be sampled as a whole:
+\textbf{Filtered sampling process for noise-free PLs}\quad In a pioneering study involving PLL generation processes, the PL is assumed to be independently and uniformly sampled given a specific true label \cite{feng2020provably}.
+It is inspired by a real-world cost-saving application of labeling: without any prior knowledge, the labeling system generates a random PL for each sample and asks the human annotators whether the set contains the true label.
+Resampling PLs for samples for which the annotators answered ``NO''.
+While it would be easy to make the labeling system have some rudimentary knowledge, for example, ``salmon'' and ``spacecraft'' do not usually appear in the same set.
+Then we generalize the uniformly sampling assumption and propose the \emph{Filtered sampling process}.
+Formally speaking, given a specific true label, a noise-free PL is assumed to be sampled as a whole:

-where $0\le\eta_{ys}\le 1$ is the \emph{sampling probability} of the label set $s$ given the true label $y$ and $\sum_{y\in s}\eta_{ys}=1$.
-In particular, if $\eta_{ys}=1/(2^{k-1}-1)$ \footnote{There are in total $2^{k-1}-1$ possible label sets that contain a specific label.} for all clean PLs, i.e., the PLs are sampled uniformly, we termed this model the \emph{Uniform Sampling Process}.
+where $0\le\eta^y_s\le 1$ is the \emph{sampling probability} of the label set $s$ given the true label $y$, and $\sum_{y\in s}\eta^y_s=1$.
+In particular, if the sampling probability is uniform, namely, all incorrect labels have the same probability of appearing in the label set, mathematically represented as $\eta^y_s=1/(2^{k-1}-1),\ \forall s\ni y$ here, we call this special case the \emph{Uniform filtered sampling process}.